-Libyan city buries thousands in mass graves after flood as mayor says death toll could triple
+Death toll soars to 11,300 in flooding in Libya’s coastal city of Derna, Libyan Red Crescent says

 The two dams that collapsed outside Derna were built in the 1970s.
 A report by a state-run audit agency in 2021 said the dams had not been maintained despite the allocation of more than 2 million euros for that purpose in 2012 and 2013.

-Libya’s Tripoli-based Prime Minister Abdul Hamid Dbeibah acknowledged the maintenance issues in a Cabinet meeting Thursday and called on the Public Prosecutor to open an urgent investigation into the dams’ collapse.
+Libya’s Tripoli-based Prime Minister Abdul-Hamid Dbeibah acknowledged the maintenance issues in a Cabinet meeting Thursday and called on the Public Prosecutor to open an urgent investigation into the dams’ collapse.

 The disaster brought a rare moment of unity, as government agencies across the country rushed to help the affected areas.